CODE-BUSTERS-4-O/Svnit__spot/README.md

   - ##### used html,css,javascript for client side scripting
   - ##### build to make your college life easy

-# how to open my website
+# How to open my website ?

 * In order to use this project, you need to install XAMP .
 * create a folder library in htdocs folder so that you can use the localhost to test this application.